 Meanwhile upright bikes offer a more gentle workout.
 They are more suited beginners looking to slowly increase their stamina.

 This post compares a treadmill vs spin bike (indoor cycling bike), as opposed to an upright bike or air bike.
-Read our exercise bike buying guide to learn about the benefits of other bike types.
+Read more about Exercise Bike Benefits And Buying Advice.

 Let’s explore exactly how a treadmill and an indoor cycling bike differ: